 To become members, students must have at least a 3.5 cumulative GPA, must have earned at least 12 credits towards their Associate degree, and must be invited by the Vice Chancellor for Student Affairs of HawCC.
 New members are inducted each semester based on their academic status at the end of the previous semester.
 To remain in good standing, members must maintain a minimum 3.00 cumulative GPA.
-Membership is open to students at both the Hilo campus and at the University of Hawai'i Center, West Hawai'i.
+Membership is open to students at both the Hilo campus and at HawCC-Pālamanui.